41. How Much Can a Dependant Earn If I Go Bankrupt?

 How Long Can I Stay in My House After I Go Bankrupt?

-How long you can stay in your house is determined by your bank not by the bankruptcy process.
-The time you can remain in your house can be as little as thirty days or up to six months depending on your circumstances.
+How long you can stay in your house is decided by your bank not by the bankruptcy process.
+The time you can remain in your home can be as little as thirty days or up to six months depending upon your circumstances.
 Call us on 1300 795 575 to find out more.

 48. How Much Can I Have in Savings While I'm Bankrupt?